Iain Overton

 Iain Overton (born 1973) is a British investigative journalist and the author of The Price of Paradise: How the Suicide Bomber Shaped the Modern World and Gun Baby Gun: A Bloody Journey into the World of the Gun.

 He has been given the following awards for his journalism: a Peabody, a BAFTA Scotland, two Amnesty Awards, a Prix Circom, the Bar Council Best Journalist of the Year, and a One World Award.
 In addition, he has received nominations for three Royal Television Society Awards and a Golden Dagger Award.

 Since 2025, Overton has led the MA Investigative and Human Rights Journalism pathway on the MA Global Journalism at SOAS University of London as an Associate Professor.
 There he teaches investigative reporting and war reporting.

+In an 2026 interview, Overton claimed he has reported from around 80 countries and more than 25 conflict zones, covering armed conflict, organised crime and human rights abuses.

 Education

 Overton read history at Downing College, Cambridge.
 From 1997 to 1998, he took an MPhil in international relations at Gonville and Caius College, Cambridge.

+During his postgraduate studies he was taught by the historians Jay Winter and David Abulafia, whom he later cited as important influences on his work.
+In a 2026 interview with his college, Overton said that his MPhil dissertation on the "Crucified Soldier" legend led to the commissioning of a Channel 4 documentary, helping to establish his career in investigative journalism and documentary filmmaking.

 The Crucified Soldier

 The Crucified Soldier refers to the widespread story of an Allied soldier serving in the Canadian Corps who may have been crucified with bayonets on a barn door or a tree.
 During World War II the story was used by the Nazis as an example of British propaganda.

 Iain Overton investigated the story of the Crucified Soldier as well as other myths of World War I in his MPhil dissertation and developed them into a television documentary, which was transmitted in 2002 as part of UK Channel 4's Secret History series.
 Overton uncovered new historical evidence which identified the crucified soldier as Sergeant Harry Band of the Central Ontario Regiment of the Canadian Infantry, who was reported missing in action on 24 April 1915 near Ypres.
 Other soldiers in his unit wrote to Band's sister Elizabeth Petrie to express their condolences; a year later, one of them finally confirmed in a letter to her that her suspicions her brother had been "the crucified soldier" were true.
 Band's body was never recovered, and he is commemorated on the Menin Gate memorial.

 The evidence discovered by Overton included a typewritten note by a British nurse found in the Liddle Collection of war correspondence in Leeds University.
 The note related comments by a Lance Corporal C.M.
 Brown to his nurse, Miss Ursula Violet Chaloner, who he told of a Sergeant Harry Band who was "crucified after a battle of Ypres on one of the doors of a barn with five bayonets in him."